orion-project/rezonator2/calc/GaussCalculator.md

 $$ q^{-1} = \frac 1 R + i \frac{\lambda}{\pi w^2} $$

 ### Lock front
-For specified $z_0$, find such a distance $z$ and beam quality $M^2$ at which the wavefront ROC keeps its previously calculated value .
+For specified $z_0$, find such a distance $z$ and beam quality $M^2$ at which the wavefront ROC keeps its previously calculated value.

 $$ z = \frac R 2 \pm \frac{\sqrt{ R^2 - 4 z_0^2 }}2  $$